ashbb/first_step_on_ruby_metaprogramming/md/seeingMetaclassesClearly.md

 You're constantly defining and redefining classes in Ruby.
 It's not meta, it's just part of the code.
 Classes hold methods.
 How can you complicate that?

-Since the earlier definition doesn't really work, I like to think of the Ruby metaclass as Åga class which an object uses to redefine itself.Åh
+Since the earlier definition doesn't really work, I like to think of the Ruby metaclass as "a class which an object uses to redefine itself."

 Do Objects Need Metaclasses?
 ----------------------------